etboi1/startup/README.md

 - User Registration - When a new user creates an account, the username, hashed password, and token are stored in a document in the user collection
 - Use MongoDB to store credentials - Yep!
 Just explained that above
     - But as an added bonus, I even used database querying to support a sharing functionality between users!
 - Restricts Functionality - This is restricted on both the front and backend.
 In order to get past the landing page, you have to login (on the frontend), then to access *any* of my endpoints you have to authentication using the token stored in the cookie.
-This is because every endpoint has to do with retreiving, making, or sharing goals, which I only want a logged in user to be able to do
+This is because every endpoint has to do with retreiving, making, or sharing goals, which I only want a logged in user to be able to do.
+Therfore, if you don't login, all of my endpoints will return "unauthorized" errors or another similar error.
 <!-- ## WebSocket Deliverable
 ## React Deliverable -->